Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting_threads.md

 **Expected**

-The user should get directed to the existing meeting on the Zoom.
-After step 2, the user should get directed to a new meeting on Zoom.
-After step 3, the user should get the slack attachment regarding to choose the type of meeting in the desired thread on MM.
-After step 4, the user should get redirected to the existing meeting on Zoom.
-After step 5, the user should get directed to a new meeting on Zoom.
+The user should get directed to a new meeting on Zoom.